kelanige/libimg/README.md

 ## Commit Messages

-For commit messages, use the format outlined in (Conventional Commits)[https://www.conventionalcommits.org/en/v1.0.0/].
+For commit messages, use the format outlined in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).